menu

 Demographics

-The per capita income in Cleveland in 2022 was $26,817, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $107,268 for a family of four.
+The per capita income in Cleveland in 2022 was $29,187, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $116,748 for a family of four.
 However, Cleveland contains both very wealthy and poor people as well.

 Cleveland is an extremely ethnically-diverse town.
 The people who call Cleveland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cleveland residents report their race to be White, followed by Black or African-American.
-Cleveland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.09% of the town’s residents.
-Important ancestries of people in Cleveland include German, English, Irish, Scottish, and Italian.
+Important ancestries of people in Cleveland include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Cleveland is English.
 Other important languages spoken here include Spanish and Italian.